 Generic view that provides Certificate Revocation Lists (CRLs).

-The value of the Content-Type header used in the response.
+Value of the Content-Type header used in the response.
 For CRLs in PEM format, use

 digest= <cryptography.hazmat.primitives.hashes.SHA512 object>¶

 CRL expires in this many seconds.

 Password used to load the private key of the certificate authority.
 If not set, the private key is assumed to be unencrypted.

 You can generate the CRL with the

 dump_crl command uses the first enabled CA by default, you can

 CRLs expire after a certain time (default: one day, configure with

 --expires=SECS), so you must

 periodically regenerate it, e.g. via a cron-job.